laurentperrinet/laurentperrinet.github.io/content/publication/khoei-13-cns/index.md

 +++
-title = "Motion-based prediction and development of the response to an 'on the way' stimulus" date = 2013-01-01 authors = [ "Mina A Khoei", "Giacomo Benvenuti", "Frédéric Chavane", "Laurent U Perrinet",] publication_types = [ "1",] featured = false publication = "*CNS 2013, Paris*"
+title = "Motion-based prediction and development of the response to an 'on the way' stimulus" date = 2013-01-01 authors = [ "Mina A Khoei", "Giacomo Benvenuti", "Frédéric Y Chavane", "Laurent U Perrinet",] publication_types = [ "1",] featured = false publication = "*CNS 2013, Paris*"